Xnhyacinth/Awesome-LLM-Long-Context-Modeling/README.md

 </div>

-This repo includes papers and blogs about Efficient Transformers, Length Extrapolation, Long Term Memory, Retrieval Augmented Generation(RAG), and Evaluation for Long Context Modeling.
+This repo includes papers and blogs about Efficient Transformers, Length Extrapolation, Long-Term Memory, Retrieval-Augmented Generation (RAG), and Evaluation for Long Context Modeling.

 🔥 Must-read papers for LLM-based Long Context Modeling.